-The notes are held at fair value, which represents the exit price, or anticipated price to transfer the liability to a third party.
-As of June 30, 2024 and December 31, 2023, the fair value of the LMATT Growth and Income Series 1.2026, Inc., notes were \$784,795 and 569,862, respectively.
-Refer to Note 22, Subsequent Events, for additional discussion.
+The notes were held at fair value, which represented the exit price, or anticipated price to transfer the liability to a third party.
+As of September 30, 2024 and December 31, 2023, the fair value of the LMATT Growth and Income Series 1.2026, Inc., notes was \$- and 569,862, respectively.

-The notes are secured by the assets of the issuing entity, LMATTS Growth and Income Series 1.2026, Inc., which includes cash, S&P 500 call options, and life settlement policies totaling \$507,258 as of June 30, 2024.
-The note agreements do not restrict the trading of life settlement contracts prior to maturity of the note, as total assets of the issuing company are considered as collateral.
-There are also no restrictive covenants associated with the note with which the entity must comply.
+The notes were secured by the assets of the issuing entity, LMATTS Growth and Income Series 1.2026, Inc., which included cash, S&P 500 call options, and life settlement policies.
+The note agreements did not restrict the trading of life settlement contracts prior to maturity of the note, as total assets of LMATTS Growth and Income Series 1.2026, Inc. served as collateral.
+There were no restrictive covenants associated with the notes.